Text-to-Speech for Unseen Speakers via Low-Complexity Discrete Unit-Based Frame Selection: THE PROPOSED METHOD

-SelectTTS consists of two training stages and one offline intermediate stage.
-In the first training stage, we train a text-to-semantic-unit prediction model.
-Using the predicted semantic units, we perform frame selection by identifying corresponding frames from the target speaker.
-This offline frame selection step enables the recovery of continuous SSL features from their discrete counterparts, as illustrated in Fig. 1(b).
-Finally, in the second training stage, we train a vocoder to map the selected frame-level continuous SSL features to the speech waveform.
-In the following subsections, we describe each stage of the framework in detail.
+The proposed SelectTTS framework consists of two training stages with one offline intermediate stage.
+In the first stage, we train a text-to-semantic-unit prediction model that generates discrete unit sequences from input text.
+Based on these predicted units, an offline frame selection step retrieves the corresponding frames from the target speaker’s reference speech, thereby recovering continuous SSL features from their discrete representations (Fig.~\ref{fig:frame_selection}).
+In the second stage, a vocoder is trained to synthesize the waveform from the selected frame-level SSL features (Fig.~\ref{fig:vocoding}).
+The following subsections describe each stage of the framework in detail.

-\subsection{Semantic unit tokenizers}
+\subsection{SEMANTIC UNIT TOKENIZERS}

-SelectTTS relies on its frame selection pipeline to choose the correct frames from the reference speech.
-To enable effective matching, frame selection is performed in a discrete semantic-unit space.
+Frame selection in SelectTTS is performed in a discrete semantic-unit space, which provides a compact and linguistically meaningful representation of speech.
+These tokenizers serve as the bridge between text and speech, ensuring that semantic content is represented in a way that enables accurate matching to target-speaker frames.
+To this end, we define two tokenizers: one that discretizes continuous SSL features from speech, and another that predicts discrete units directly from text.

-\subsubsection{Speech-unit-tokenizer}
+\subsubsection{SPEECH-UNIT-TOKENIZER}

-The speech-unit tokenizer converts speech into frame-level sequences of semantic units.
-Continuous SSL features are extracted from the speech at the frame level using a pre-trained SSL model.
-These features are then converted into discrete semantic units through k-means clustering, as in Fig. 1(a).
-We denote this transformation as $z$ = \textit{SpeechUnitTokenizer}($Z$), where $z$ represents the discrete unit sequence and $Z$ is the continuous SSL feature sequence.
+The speech-unit tokenizer converts speech into frame-level sequences of semantic units (Fig.~\ref{fig:speechtokenizer}).
+Continuous SSL features are first extracted at the frame level from a pre-trained SSL model.
+These features are then quantized using $k$-means clustering, yielding a discrete sequence of semantic units.
+We denote this transformation as $z = \textit{SpeechUnitTokenizer}(Z)$, where $Z$ is the continuous SSL feature sequence and $z$ is the corresponding discrete unit sequence.

-\subsubsection{Text-unit-tokenizer}
+\subsubsection{TEXT-UNIT-TOKENIZER}

-We train a non-autoregressive model to predict frame-level discrete semantic units directly from text.
-For this task, we adopt an architecture based on FastSpeech2 \cite{ren2021fastspeech}, consisting of a text encoder, a duration prediction module, and a unit decoder.
-The model is trained on a parallel dataset containing text and corresponding discrete speech units, where the speech units are obtained using the \textit{SpeechUnitTokenizer} transform.
-An external alignment tool \cite{mcauliffe2017montreal} is used to obtain phoneme durations, which serve as supervision for training the duration predictor.
+The text-unit tokenizer maps input text into frame-level sequences of discrete semantic units (Fig.~\ref{fig:texttokenizer}).
+We adopt a non-autoregressive FastSpeech2-based architecture \cite{ren2021fastspeech}, consisting of a text encoder, a duration prediction module, and a unit decoder.
+The model is trained on parallel text–speech data, where ground-truth speech units are obtained using the \textit{SpeechUnitTokenizer}.
+Phoneme durations are extracted using an external alignment tool \cite{mcauliffe2017montreal} and used as supervision for the duration predictor.